FIVE MOST SURPRISING FINDS

 How do you rebuild trust in a system that earned its distrust through centuries of documented exploitation — when avoiding that system is now killing the people it once experimented on?

-A puzzle master looks at this feedback loop and identifies the leverage points.
-The distrust is rational.
-The avoidance is deadly.
-The system has not changed enough to deserve trust.
-But diseases do not wait for justice.
-The solution is not to ask Black patients to trust more.
-The solution is to change the variables that make distrust lethal.
+A puzzle master looks at this feedback loop and hunts for the leverage points.
+The distrust is rational, the avoidance is deadly, and the system has not changed enough to deserve trust — yet diseases do not wait for justice.
+So the answer is not to ask Black patients to trust more.
+It is to change the variables that make distrust lethal in the first place.

 The Solution